-The Duke Division of Otolaryngology - Head and Neck Surgery is committed to nurturing the next generation of physician and surgeon leaders.
+The Duke Division of Head and Neck Surgery and Communication Sciences is committed to training the next generation of leaders in otolaryngology, audiology, and speech pathology.

 The Duke Department of Surgery offers an extensive array of continuing medical education (CME) courses and conferences.